6 months in to my first sales job and I was struggling

 After months of grinding, waiting for that big break, I was exhausted.
 Outbound sales will do that to you, and every hugely successful rep will tell you horror stories of the doldrums they needed to sail through.
 At times, I felt like giving up.
 At other times, I caught myself getting excited by “out of office” replies; they were better than nothing.

-This struggle was certainly not due to lack of effort.
+This struggle was certainly not due to a lack of effort.
 A couple of days prior, I spent hours writing, scrapping, rewriting, editing, and ultimately finalizing what I thought was a solid outreach template that clearly pitched our printing services in an exciting way to potential customers.
 It was my carefully constructed, meticulously worded masterpiece.
-I eagerly sent it to a couple hundred prospects, hoping that this time, I’d get a solid response.
+I eagerly sent it to a couple of hundred prospects, hoping that this time, I’d get a solid response.

-Hours turned into days, and alone I sat at my desk, without the slightest acknowledgement.
+Hours turned into days, and alone I sat at my desk, without the slightest acknowledgment.
 I barely got a “No, thank you,” or a “please unsubscribe me from your list.”
 I felt like I was walking through one of those bad dreams where you try talking, but nobody can hear you.
 I questioned everything… Was I that much worse than the guy who sat next to me ringing his celebratory gong three times a day?
 Was I not as smart as I thought I was?
 Did people simply not like me?
 How could I fail to reach even one person for a serious conversation, let alone convince them to pay me?

 As far as jobs go for 22-year-olds, this seemed pretty cushy.
 I had a salary, health insurance, and air conditioning.
 I wasn’t out with my dad in my high school summer job, hauling rocks around a construction site in the hot sun.
 I kept reminding myself, “you’ll figure this out.”
 But the more I failed to do the one thing I was paid for - communicate - the worse I felt.
 Visibly failing at your job can throw you into a special level of emotional turmoil; one that makes you crave a simpler life with lower expectations.
 When it happens in a sales or another revenue-generating role, you get to watch your fears play out in real time as you languish at the bottom of your team’s digital leaderboard.
 Oh, how that screen made me long for a big pile of rocks to win back some dignity.